jcrecio/isabelle-proof-generator/README.md

 ### Online

 If the machine has full access to the network, it will have direct access to datasets and models.
+However we need to login with an access token into Hugging Face, and go into the corresponding model in HuggingFace and activate de access.
+1. Navigate to the hugging face model page and accept the conditions.
+2. Go to your personal settings to create an access token.
+2. Install hugging face cli
+3. Login with your right token using: ` huggingface-cli login `

 This is the most straightforward way to run finetuning for the base model of Mistral.